Connectivity through bounds for the Castelnuovo-Mumford regularity: Suitable bounds

 \section{Suitable bounds}

 We now introduce a new family of simplicial complexes to which we will extend the results on connectivity.

-\begin{defn} We say that the simplicial complex $\D$ is a \emph{vertex minimal $h$-cycle} if, for some field $\kk$, $\rH_h(\D|_T,\kk)\neq 0$ if and only if $T=[n]$. \end{defn}
+\begin{defn} We say that the simplicial complex $\Delta $ is a \emph{vertex minimal $k$-cycle} if, for some field $\mathbh{k}$, $\widetilde{H}_{k}( \Delta |_{T};\mathbh{k})\neq 0$ if and only if $T=[n]$. \end{defn}

-A simplicial $d$-pseudomanifold is a simplicial complex which is strongly connected and whose $(d-1)$-dimensional faces are contained in exactly two facets.
+Recall that a simplicial complex $\Delta $ is \emph{strongly connected} if for every couple of facets $\tau $ and $\sigma $ of $\Delta $, there exist a sequence $\tau_{0}, \tau_{1} , \ldots , \tau_{m}$ of facets of $\Delta $ with $\tau = \tau_{0}$ and $\sigma =\tau_{m}$ such that $\tau_{i-1} \cap \tau_{i}$ is a codimensional 1 face of both $\tau_{i-1}$ and $\tau_{i}$, for $1 \leq i \leq m$.
+A \emph{simplicial $d$-pseudomanifold} is a strongly connected simplicial complex each of whose $(d-1)$-dimensional face is contained in exactly two facets.
 As a consequence of being strongly connected, a pseudomanifold is also pure.
-Note that a $d$-dimensional simplicial pseudomanifold is a vertex minimal $d$-cycle, while a vertex minimal cycle neither has to be strongly connected nor its $(d-1)$-dimensional faces must be contained in exactly two facets (they can actually be contained in any number of facets).
+Note that a $d$-dimensional simplicial pseudomanifold is a vertex minimal $d$-cycle, but is not necessary that a vertex minimal $d$-cycle is pure or that each of its $(d-1)$-dimensional faces is contained in exactly two facets.

 In the following example we construct a $d$-dimensional vertex minimal 2-cycle for an arbitrary $d \geq 2$.
-For $d = 3$, it is pure, but not strongly connected, and its $(d-1)$-dimensional faces are contained in just one facet; for $d \geq 4$, $\D$ is also not pure.
+For $d = 3$, it is pure, but not strongly connected, and its \mbox{$(d-1)$}-dimensional faces are contained in just one facet; for $d \geq 4$, $\Delta $ is not even pure.